 Members of the group share a common interest and involvement in matters related to integrity.
 Whether it is integrity per se as a virtue, maintaining the integrity of one culture or enterprise as it engages with another, establishing trust as a basis for complex transactions, this provides a consistent theme.
 The variety of members' backgrounds supports cross-disciplinary work in the area.

-We share a broader view of management, aside from counting or making, and not limited to business or commerce.
+We share a broader view of organisations and management, aside from counting or making, and not limited to business or commerce.
 We also share an interest in dealing with matters that are grey rather than black and white, with a tolerance of ambiguity.

 Whilst the School of Management provides the largest number of members, the group is multidisciplinary and draws members from elsewhere in the UniSA Business School, and from the Division of Education, Arts and Social Sciences.

 Recent research and publications have focused on applied ethics, sustainable development, globalisation, corporate social responsibility, the implementation of new management systems within organisations, complex adaptive systems and university governance.

 L Blanchard and F Higgins-Desbiolles, eds (2013) Peace through tourism: promoting human security through international citizenship, Routledge, London.

 H Harris, G Wijesinghe and S McKenzie, eds (2013) The heart of the good institution: virtue ethics as a framework for responsible management, Springer, Dordrecht, Netherlands.